 My parents did not grow up in a life-giving Christian home so they came to know Jesus as their personal Savior later in life after having children.
 They had no formal discipleship, theological education and for that matter, their academic education didn’t surpass middle school.

-So we regularly prayed and read the Bible together as a family and with other believers.
-My parents lived out their faith in the midst of our struggles constantly reminding us and pointing us back to Jesus.
-Even when we had very little they took us along to drop boxes of food to the poor.
+So imperfectly we regularly prayed and read the Bible together as a family and with other believers.
+My parents lived out their faith as best as they could in the midst of our struggles.
+They regularly reminded us of God’s hope and pointed us back to Jesus.
+Service was modeled in a big way in our family even when we had very little they took us along to drop boxes of food to the poor.

-Before you imagine a perfect Christan home let me tell you we were far from it but my parents felt passionate about the power of gospel to transform lives and we saw it lived out.
+Before you imagine a perfect Christan home let me tell you we were far from it.
+But my parents felt passionate about the power of gospel to transform lives and we saw it lived out imperfectly with many challenges but none the less they continued to point us to Him.

 Lasting Faith in Our Children